alvgonzx/nextstudy/README.md

 ## Check it out

-> [!WARNING]
-> Demo is still in development, you have to install it locally
+Demo is live at [https://nextstudy.alvgonzx.site/](nextstudy.alvgonzx.site)

 ## Technologies